abombin/nidap-export/sbg_importer/README.md

 ![Authentication](.imgs/token.png)

-In the next windows one just needs press the buttom to create the token.
+In the next windows one just needs press the button to create the token.
 For the next step, open the [credentials file](examples/credentials) example and modify it pasting your credential in the credentials field.
 Note: The field was already filled for you as an example, you should past your credential in the place of the example:

 ![Credentials](.imgs/credentials.png)